SimpleITK/SimpleITK/Readme.md

 Report an Issue
 ---------------

 Help us improve SimpleITK by reporting issues you encounter.
-When you report an error, you allow us to address your specific problem, but more importantly you are helping all of the SimpleITK community.
+When you report an error, you allow us to address your specific problem, but more importantly you are helping the entire SimpleITK community.

-**Thank you for helping making SimpleITK better!**
+**Thank you for helping to make SimpleITK better!**

 All issues are reported and managed on the [project's GitHub issue tracker](https://github.com/SimpleITK/SimpleITK/issues).
 When reporting an issue, please provide as much information as possible to enable us to reproduce the problem.